Red350/SocietiesApp/README.md

 Once the user has entered valid details, they are placed in the Home Activity.
 The Home Activity contains Fragments which allow for modularity to take place within the application.
 These fragments are controlled by a navigation drawer which acts as a sub-menu within the application.
 The following is the list of fragments/sub-headings:

-* Socitey Fragment
+* Society Fragment
-* Search Sociteies
+* Search Societies
 * Scan QR Code
 * Generate QR Code
 * Update User Details